 MSRP £429 (UK) $499 (US)

 With a collection of eight beautifully crafted reverb algorithms, the Seymour Duncan Silver Lake is a fully programmable reverb workstation, combining high-quality reverb algorithms with unique dynamic control.
-Tom Quayle tells us more.
+Nick Jennison and Jonathan Graham tell us more.

 Reverb ‘workstation’ pedals are so common these days that it seems like all the big companies, and even a fair few little ones, have produced their own variant on the ‘everything but the kitchen sink’ reverb pedal.
 To succeed in such an obviously crowded market one needs to differentiate their product from the next and with their Silver Lake Dynamic Reverb pedal, Seymour Duncan are aiming squarely at that goal post.